-Co-Director and Lead Investigator Anne Kavanagh is Professor of Women’s Health, Head of the Gender and Women’s Health Unit at the Melbourne School of Population and Global Health at the University of Melbourne, Director of the World Health Organization Collaborating Centre in Women’s Health, and Lead Investigator on the Centre for Research Excellence in Disability and Health.
+Co-Director and Lead Investigator Anne Kavanagh is Professor of Disability and Health, Head of the Disability and Health Unit at the Melbourne School of Population and Global Health at the University of Melbourne, and Lead Investigator on the Centre of Research Excellence in Disability and Health.
 Anne is an epidemiologist with a medical degree from Flinders University and PhD from Australian National University.
 She has an international reputation for her research on health inequities particularly as it relates to people with disability.
 Her work in the field of health inequities spans a range of social determinants including disability, gender, the built environment, socioeconomic position, employment and housing.

 Co-Director Gwynnyth Llewellyn has an international reputation for her work on family and disability.
 Her research on health and social inequities for parents with disabilities traverses health, welfare, child protection and legal domains and the use of social science inquiry and population methods.
 Examples of research translation include but are not limited to: a program of studies about parenting with disability which led to legislative, policy and practice change in care and protection NSW; and a 7 year federally funded national strategy building capacity for health and social welfare professionals working with disabled parents, now replicated in several US states, Sweden and the Netherlands.
 She is Lead Investigator on the Centre for Research Excellence in Disability and Health, Director of the Centre for Disability Research and Policy at the University of Sydney and coordinates the WHO Collaborating Centre for Health Workforce Development in Rehabilitation and Long Term Care (WHOCC).